rust-lang/rust-forge/src/policies/crate-ownership.md

 ## Transitions and new crates

 Teams should feel free to create new crates in any of these categories; however "Intentional Artifact" crates must be accompanied with an RFC.
 As we move towards having team charters, this can transition to being a charter change (which may require an RFC or use its own process).
-Teams should notify core@rust-lang.org when they've created such crates so that the core team may track these crates and ensure this policy is applied.
+Teams should notify <council@rust-lang.org> when they've created such crates so that the Leadership Council may track these crates and ensure this policy is applied.

 From time to time a team's plan for a crate may change: experiments may conclude, crates may need to be deprecated, or the team may decide to release something for wider usage.

-In general, teams should notify core@rust-lang.org when such a transition is being made.
+In general, teams should notify <council@rust-lang.org> when such a transition is being made.

 Any transition _away_ from "Intentional Artifact" requires an RFC.

 Any transition to "Intentional Artifact" should ideally be accompanied by an RFC, and an update to the team charter if there is one.

-Expatriation should basically _never_ occur anymore, but it also requires an RFC and core team approval in case it is really necessary.
+Expatriation should basically _never_ occur anymore, but it also requires an RFC and Leadership Council approval in case it is really necessary.
 If a team wishes to stop working on a crate, they should deprecate it and encourage the community to fork it or build their own thing.
 The repository may be transferred out, however the `crates.io` name is kept by the Rust project and the new group of maintainers will need to pick a new crate name.

 If "transitively intentional" crates are being deprecated care should be taken to ensure security issues will still be handled.